Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 # Taiwan Toilet Affairs

 ## Project Description
-[Enter a brief description of your project, including the data you used and the analytical methods you applied.
-Be sure to provide context for your project and explain why it is important.]

 <p>This project seeks to examine Taiwan through the lens of a fundamental human need: the provision of public toilets.
 Access to public bathrooms shapes the experience of being a human in a city and should be an essential part in urban planning.
-As there haven't been an analysis about Taiwan's toilet so far, we want to explore it and make the data useful for the public and researchers.</p>
+As there hasn't been an analysis about Taiwan's toilet so far, we want to explore it and make the data useful for the public and researchers.</p>

 ### Goal
 This project has three goals: